gmskazi/pdfmc/README.md

 pdfmc merge
 ```

-You will receive a file "merged_output.pdf" that has all of the PDFs
-combined into one files.
+You will receive a file "merged_output.pdf" that has all the PDFs combined into one files.

 #### Change the output file name

-You have the ability to change the name of the output file by using the '--name'
-or '-n' flag.
+You have the ability to change the name of the output file by using the '--name' or '-n' flag.

 ```bash
 pdfmc merge --name testname